gaehlerm/SoftwareEngineering/README.md

 Getting software to work is easy.
 Getting it right is hard. – Robert C. Martin
 // Rethink this chapter.
 I state that architecture is everything, but at the same time only write about libraries.
 This chapter somehow needs serious rework to be done.

+// where to write about stability of code? see clean architecture and 97-things-every-programmer-should-know chapter 74

 ## About Architecture

 An Architect designs a house from the bigger picture down to the tiny details.
 But designing is not all he does.
 He also visits the construction site at least once a week to check the progress made, discuss possible issues with the construction workers, etc. An architect is responsible for everything, including all the small details.